jimeh/facebooker_plus/README.markdown

     rake db:migrate

-Edit *app/models/app.rb*, and add *extend_application_with_facebooker_plus* like so:
+Edit `app/models/app.rb`, and add `extend_application_with_facebooker_plus` like so:

     class App < ActiveRecord::Base
       extend_application_with_facebooker_plus
     end

-## Initiate Facebooker Plus in your app
+## Initiate Facebooker Plus in Your App

-Simply place the following line of code in your ApplicationController, before Facebooker's *ensure_application_is_installed_by_facebook_user*:
+Simply place the following line of code in your ApplicationController, before Facebooker's `ensure_application_is_installed_by_facebook_user`:

     init_facebooker_plus

 ## Configuring Facebooker

-Use your favorite database viewer/editor and add a new row to the _apps_ table with all the correct information.
+Use your favorite database viewer/editor and add a new row to the `apps` table with all the correct information.
+If for any reason the current app's configuration is not stored in the database, the table doesn't exist, or any other problem, Facebooker will revert to using `config/facebooker.yml` for it's configuration.

+## Skip Facebooker Plus and/or Facebooker for Certain Controllers

+You can skip having Facebooker Plus and/or Facebooker run on certain controllers with two simple methods.
+This is useful if you wanna create a Welcome controller for example which displays some introduction pages to users before requesting them to add the application.

+Add the following in the beginning of your controller:

+    skip_facebooker
+    skip_facebooker_plus

 ## Notes